The first thing to understand is disability evaluation under the VA system

 However, any time you ask the VA to open your file to make any adjustments, you open yourselves up to a complete review of all ratings.
 Many veterans get an unpleasant surprise when they discover that their request for an increased disability rating results in a decrease in the percentage rating.
 Before you decide to file for an increased rating, make sure you have the medical evidence needed to support your claim.

-Environmental Litigation Group, P.C. helps veterans seek higher disability ratings to increase their VA benefits
+Our team helps veterans seek higher disability ratings to increase their VA benefits

 If you or a loved one has been diagnosed with an asbestos-related disease, you have an absolute right to be rated appropriately for each disabling condition you may have incurred during your honorable military service.
 You do not have to go through this exhausting process alone.